-Also keep in mind an Application for Protective Order or Application for Restraining Order (https://www.planoattorney.net/practice-areas/restraining-and-protective-orders)
+Click here to see if you qualify to file an Application for Protective Order or Application for Restraining Order (https://www.planoattorney.net/practice-areas/restraining-and-protective-orders)

 ExParte Orders are distinctly different than Protective Orders, Restraining Orders and Temporary Orders – though filing an Application of Restraining Order or Application for Protective Order may result in the issuance of Temporary Orders and both tend to cause the Court to at least consider Ex Parte Orders.
 The legal distinction is vast and as much a strategy issue as not – what the litigant needs to know is that if you have a sufficient bases for a Protective Order or Restraining Order, you probably have grounds for an Ex Parte Order.